IEA Tango

 IEA: Plausible Deniability

 Regrettably, the IEA is uncompromisingly steadfast in its cordial relations with the TTP, yet the former denies the latter’s presence on their soil.
-The ground facts, nonetheless, illustrate the otherwise of the IEA claim, as the TTP’s top leaders have been killed in Afghanistan.
+The ground facts illustrate otherwise, as the IEA has killed the TTP’s top leaders in Afghanistan.
 For instance, TTP’s Abdul Wali, also known as Omar Khalid Khorasani, died in a roadside bomb blast in Afghanistan’s eastern province, Paktika.
 Even in the third week of July, news was circulating that the TTP\’s chief, Noor Wali Mehsud, had escaped a deadly attack in the Kunar province of Afghanistan.

 As it appears, the IEA leadership is at ease while accommodating the TTP or ignoring the TTP’s continuous ambushes on Pakistani soil.
 The IEA’s plausible deniability of the presence of TTP terrorists in Afghanistan might have two possible explanations.
 First, the IEA does not want to disregard the TTP, which has fought alongside the Taliban in Afghanistan against the United States.
 Moreover, if the IEA cornered the TTP members, they may assist ISKP operations against the IEA.

-Second, the IEA has evolved from a non-state actor to a state actor, and its statecraft may function similarly to that of other states.
-This is to imply that the IEA is likewise following Machiavellian statecraft and utilizing the TTP as a strategic card to put pressure on Pakistan.
-Furthermore, plausible deniability and exerting pressure on Pakistan delight nationalist Afghans, who grow to trust the IEA as being free of Pakistan’s influence.
+Second, the IEA has evolved from a non-state actor to a state actor.
+Its statecraft may function similarly to that of other states.
+This implies that the IEA is likely following Machiavellian statecraft.
+The IEA may be using the TTP as a strategic tool to put pressure on Pakistan.
+Additionally, plausible deniability and exerting pressure on Pakistan please nationalist Afghans.
+They begin to trust the IEA as being free of Pakistan’s influence.

 Cost of Support